 Every year, tens of thousands of Americans die through suicide.
-In addition, much larger numbers of people attempt to kill themselves or experience suicidal thoughts.
-There is a demonstrated connection between alcohol dependence (i.e., alcoholism) and the chances of thinking suicidal thoughts, attempting suicide and committing suicide.
+Also, much larger numbers of people attempt to kill themselves or experience suicidal thoughts.
+There is a demonstrated connection between alcohol dependence (i.e., alcoholism) and the chances of thinking suicidal thoughts, attempting suicide, and committing suicide.
 This means that anyone with alcoholism may have an increased level of risk.
 However, the link between suicide and alcohol is complex.
-Factors that can play a part in any given situation include genetic tendencies, personal background and various types of environmental stress.
+Factors that can play a part in any given situation include genetic tendencies, personal background, and various types of environmental stress.
 Alcohol tends to play a contributing role in suicidal behaviors, and relatively few people attempt to end their own lives with a purposeful alcohol overdose.

 Key Statistics on Alcohol and Suicide

 Every few years, the CDC compiles figures on the number of Americans who die from factors related to alcohol use.
 The agency breaks these factors down into acute (short-term) causes and chronic (long-term) causes.
 Suicide is one of the most common forms of acute, alcohol-related death.
-In fact, the CDC’s most recent available statistics show that only poisonings not stemming from alcohol use occur more often.
+The CDC’s most recent available statistics show that only poisonings not stemming from alcohol use occur more often.

-However, use of alcohol as a direct means of intentional death is not that common.
-In fact, compared to the overall number of alcohol-related fatalities, suicide by alcohol overdose — or any other cause directly related to drinking — ranks low as a contributing factor.
-Instead, most affected people kill themselves in other ways while under the influence of alcohol.
+However, the use of alcohol as a direct means of intentional death is not that common.
+Compared to the overall number of alcohol-related fatalities, suicide by alcohol overdose — or any other cause directly related to drinking — ranks low as a contributing factor.
+Instead, most affected people kill themselves in different ways while under the influence of alcohol.

-There a number of reasons why people under the influence of alcohol might think about killing themselves.
+There are several reasons why people under the influence of alcohol might think about killing themselves.
 Examples of these reasons include:

 - The tendency of intoxication to reduce impulse control

-- The tendency of intoxication to interfere with logical thinking
+- The tendency of poisoning to interfere with logical thinking

-- The tendency of intoxication to restrict thought patterns
+- The trend of intoxication to restrict thought patterns

-- The potential for intoxication to increase depressive thinking (e.g., helplessness, guilt or hopelessness)
+- The potential for poisoning to increase depressive thinking (e.g., helplessness, guilt or hopelessness)